 Methodology Section Quantification Item Apply Professional Judgment?
 Images from the photo plots taken to determine the likely future forest cover produced by pre-existing seedlings are reviewed for each forest type on sites not involving site preparation that results in the promotion of natural regeneration.
 The review of the photos is to be combined with observations made during the confirmation site visit to evaluate, based on professional judgment, whether the Natural Regeneration Class assignment(s) for future forest cover within each forest type, as asserted by the professional forester or ecologist associated with the project, are reasonable.
 5.2.1 Estimating Project Stocks in Live Trees If project proponent is conducting modeling for a project employing a conservation easement that includes only terms 1-3 of those indicated in Table 3.1 or for a project for which approval from the Reserve was obtained owing to project species and/or planting conditions being inconsistent with assumptions applicable to default projections, such modeling has been performed in accordance with the modeling guidance provided in this methodology, including the incorporation of appropriate conservativeness factors.
 Yes 5.2.4 (1) Determining Gross Forecasted GHG Removals The landowner class has been correctly reported, with supporting descriptions and documentation provided for projects employing a conservation easement with terms described in Table 3.1 or projects on public lands where management is consistent with the long-term maintenance of the projected increases in carbon stocks for the project area, as described in Section 3.8.1.
-No 5.2.2 (2) Determining Gross Forecasted GHG Removals The forest communities have been properly identified and reported.
-For projects composed of multiple strata, based on forest communities and/or planting conditions, a map and KML file have been provided depicting strata boundaries.
-Yes, there may be some subjectivity in defining boundaries between forest communities 5.2.2 (3) Determining Gross Forecasted GHG Removals The tonne-year or tonne-tonne carbon stocking value has been correctly reported for the forest type and landowner class.
-No 5.2.2 (4) Determining Gross Forecasted GHG Removals For projects including soil carbon increases, eligible conditions allowing for quantification of changes in soil carbon stocks, as outlined in the Reforestation Communities Data File, are met and reported.
-No 5.2.2 (5) Determining Gross Forecasted GHG Removals Images from at least 5 photo plots taken to evaluate shrub carbon stocking are reviewed for each forest type.
-Plots to be reviewed are randomly selected from among the project's sample plots and average results from carbon stocking based on the identification of corresponding fuel models must be within 10% of the average results reported by the project proponent.
-Yes 5.2.2 (6) Determining Gross The expansion of the per acre values reported in the Reforestation Communities Data File to the project area has been correctly reported in the project's Climate Forward Registry account.
+No 5.2.2 (2) Determining Gross Forecasted GHG Removals The forest communities have been properly identified and reprojects composed of multiple strata, based on forest command/or planting conditions, a map and KML file have been properly identified and reprojects composed of multiple strata, based on forest communities have been properly identified and reprojects composed of multiple strata, based on forest communities have been properly identified and reprojects composed of multiple strata, based on forest communities have been properly identified and reprojects composed of multiple strata, based on forest communities have been properly identified and reprojects composed of multiple strata, based on forest communities have been projects composed of multiple strata, based on forest communities have been projects composed of multiple strata, based on forest communities have been projects composed of multiple strata, based on forest communities have been projects composed of multiple strata, based on forest communities have been projects composed of multiple strata, based on forest communities have been projects composed of multiple strata, based on forest communities have been projects and Yes, there may be some subjectivity in defining boundaries between forest communities 5.2.2 (3) Determining Gross Forecasted GHG Removals The tonne-year or tonne-tonne carbon stocking value has been correctly reported for the forest type and landowner class.
+No 5.2.2 (4) Determining Gross Forecasted GHG Removals Determining Gross For projects including soil carbon increases, eligible conditions allowing for quantification of changes in soil carbon stocks, as outlined in the Reforestation Communities Data File, are met and reported.
+5.2.2 (5) Determining Gross Forecasted GHG Removals Gross Forecasted Determining Gross Forecasted Gross Forecasted 5.2.2 (6) Determining Gross The expansion of the per acre values reported in the Reforestation Communities Data File to the project area has been correctly reported in the project's Climate Forward Registry account.
 No